How to recognize a diamond on a ring?

 The sandpaper test

 It is well known that diamonds are eternal.
-It is one of the hardest materials on the planet, and is used in many machines that are used to cut, polish, plane, etc. You can therefore rub the diamond in your ring with sandpaper.
-If it is authentic, it will come out intact from this mistreatment… If it is scratched, it is a substitute stone.
-Be careful, if it is a synthetic diamond , this test will not work, since the latter is as hard, if not harder, than a natural diamond.
+They are one of the hardest materials on the planet, and are used in many machines that are used for cutting, polishing, planing, etc. You can therefore rub the diamond in your ring with sandpaper.
+If it is authentic, it will come out intact from this mistreatment...
+If it scratches, it is a substitute stone.
+Be careful, if it is a synthetic diamond, this test will not work, since the latter is as hard, if not harder, than a natural diamond.

 The Mini Flashlight Test